v-xuto/APICenter-Analyzer/README.md

 ## :pencil2: Contributing

 See [the contribution guidelines](CONTRIBUTING.md) for ideas and guidance on how to improve the template.
 Thank you!

+## :sunny: Bugs & Issues & Feedback

+We Love Hearing From You!

+Your feedback is invaluable to us, and we encourage you to share your thoughts and suggestions in the repository's **Issues** section.
+You can also report bugs or submit feature requests there.
+Rest assured, we’ll be keeping a close eye on your input to continuously improve.
+While we’re dedicated to monitoring these issues, please note that this channel is not part of our Microsoft Azure Service Support.

+**Microsoft Azure Support** assistance is limited to the initial setup of the Azure Function app that runs the linting engine.
+Best effort support is provided for problems that are caused by environmental factors, such as (but not limited to): hosting platform, development environment, network configuration.

+If you need technical assistance with extending the linting engine or improving existing rules , please leverage existing technical communities such as Stack Overflow.
+We don't provide support through GitHub Issues.

+We welcome and appreciate community contributions.

 ## :construction: Code of Conduct